digbmc/cwd-toolkit/_projects/04_bibliography.md

 >
 > "They go to America," murmured Lord Henry. [^2]

-NOTE: If you intend to use both footnotes and a bibliography on a post, it is recommended to end the post with a level-2 header called "Notes," like the one below, and list your footnotes beneath it.
+NOTE: If you intend to use both footnotes and a bibliography on a project, it is recommended to end the project with a level-2 header called "Notes," like the one below, and list your footnotes beneath it.

 ## Notes